 Companies such as kenda are now specifically developing certain cyclocross tires to be tubeless friendly: James Huang/Future Publishing

 Companies such as Kenda are developing certain cyclocross tires to be tubeless friendly

 Not surprisingly, we’ve had the most consistent good luck using rims and tires that are specifically intended for tubeless applications, such as wheels and rims from Stan’s NoTubes, Shimano, Easton, Bontrager, and Campagnolo/Fulcrum mated with tubeless-ready tires from Vittoria, Kenda, and Hutchinson plus about 30cc of latex-based sealant.

 In the case of the Shimano, Easton, Bontrager, and Campagnolo/Fulcrum wheels – or any others that display the ‘Road Tubeless’ badge – it’s a matter of the rim and bead dimensions being designed to work and fit tightly together, with purpose-built geometry on both sides of the interface.

 Stan’s NoTubes and American Classic rims, on the other hand, use a bead hook diameter that’s slightly larger than standard, resulting in a tighter-than-usual joint and the extra security that tubeless setups require.

-We've also noted better tyre security (and lower successful operating pressures) on rims with wider profiles.
-The extra sidewall support helps combat tyre roll at lower pressures, and the broader foundation also opens up the tyre to create a bigger footprint and more air volume – which simultaneously creates more retention force for a given inflation pressure.
+We’ve also noted better tire security (and lower successful operating pressures) on rims with wider profiles.
+The extra sidewall support helps combat tire roll at lower pressures, and the broader foundation also opens up the tire to create a bigger footprint and more air volume – which simultaneously creates more retention force for a given inflation pressure.

 Making it work